German Citizenship Reform: New Opportunities for Naturalization

 The most liberal of the reforms shortens the minimum residence requirement for German citizenship.

-The earlier immigrants had to stay in Germany for eight years before applying.
-The new law has cut the period to five years, a milestone in the naturalization options of the settled immigrants.
-That is because it recognizes that the other immigrants settle quicker and have to be in a place to be granted complete protection and rights earlier, too.
+The earlier immigrants had to stay in Germany for eight years before they could apply.
+The new law has reduced the period to five years, a milestone in the naturalisation options for settled immigrants.
+That is because it recognises that other immigrants settle more quickly and must be in a place to be granted complete protection and rights earlier as well.

 2. Three-Year Citizenship: A Fast-Track Option

-Yet another innovative liberal element of the reform is the fast-track naturalization path, under which some will be given German citizenship after three years.
+Yet another innovative liberal element of the reform is the fast-track naturalisation path, under which some individuals will be granted German citizenship after three years.

 This privilege allocation priority has been reserved for those with “special integration achievements.”
-It could be in school achievement, as trailblazing professionals, volunteers, or services to the public interest, political and civil society actors.
-It is here also, because it’s the pleasure of thanking them so, a German citizen, but not just that, who is returning to the country and their culture.
+It could be in school achievement, as trailblazing professionals, volunteers, or through services to the public interest, or in political and civil society.
+It’s here also, because it’s a pleasure to thank them, a German citizen, but not just that, who is returning to the country and its culture.

-Dual citizenship was officially closed down in Germany for politicians of previous eras, who would have had to relinquish their existing citizenship upon naturalization.
+Dual citizenship was officially abolished in Germany for politicians of previous eras, who would have had to relinquish their existing citizenship upon naturalisation.

 No longer.
-Due to the 2024 reform, it is possible to keep up citizenship, still be a German citizen, and practically take dual nationality.
+Due to the 2024 reform, it is possible to retain citizenship while still being a German citizen and practically hold dual nationality.
 Made more effortless, by the way, Germany is following other Western European nations such as France, the UK, and the Netherlands.

 4. Foreign Children Born in Germany Becoming German Citizens by Birth

 Under the new law, foreign-born children in Germany will be German by default—a requirement that either of their parents has resided in Germany for more than five years and is a permanent resident.
 The children were subjected to so-called “option regulation,” whereby they would have to choose nationality at 18.
-The reform gave greater security and a feeling of belonging among resident children and child migrants and lessened legal uncertainty for migrant families.
+The reform provided greater security and a sense of belonging among resident children and child migrants, and reduced legal uncertainty for migrant families.

-The reform’s most typical feature is its evident focus on the “guest worker” generation, which included 1960s and 1970s German Greeks, Italians, and Turks employed on short-term labor contracts.
+The reform’s most notable feature is its evident focus on the “guest worker” generation, which included Germans from the 1960s and 1970s, as well as Greeks, Italians, and Turks employed on short-term labour contracts.

 They constructed post-war Germany but could not avail themselves of social and legal institutions premised on normality.
-Now, they are repaid with an abbreviated naturalization process—no pre-war naturalization testing and only having to show elementary speaking German language competency.
+Now, they are repaid with an abbreviated naturalisation process—no pre-war naturalisation testing and only having to show elementary speaking German language competency.
 This is a good bargain for their effort towards nation-building.

 Reform Aftermath